 Finally, because the website would process credit cards for ticket sales, we and Clarity Partners collaborated to achieve Payment Card Industry (PCI) compliance.
 PCI compliance verified, via audit, that Metra and its partners take all available precautions to provide security standards and multiple layers of defense to protect sensitive consumer data.

 Because websites and the infrastructures that run them do not scale to meet demand automatically and are not fault-tolerant by default, we had to take care when designing the environment.
 To accomplish these two critical goals, the environment was designed from the start to utilize multiple availability zones within the AWS cloud.

 This meant hosting the site across multiple physical data centers.

-The solution required the use of both CloudFront (AWS’ Content Distribution Network offering) and Elastic Load Balancers (ELBs).
+The solution required the use of both CloudFront (AWS’ CDN offering) and Elastic Load Balancers (ELBs).